arnoudj/FrankenStat/README.md

 To read the status and control the temperature the following URL's can be used:

-## /

-Returns the status of the thermostat.
+All API calls return a JSON with the target temperature, current temperature, status of the CV and current mode.

     {
       "target": 21,